pure-chance/kingmaker/README.md

 ## Getting Started

 To get started with Kingmaker, just configure the election parameters and run the simulation.
-Here's a minimal example:
+Here's a (somewhat) minimal example:

 ```rust
 use kingmaker::prelude::*;